 This snake was long and had teeth like a snake, but its bone structure was more like a lizard than a modern snake.
 Its skull was somewhere between a lizard and a snake which has piqued the interest of curious scientists looking to unravel the mysteries about the origins of the snake.

 It probably chowed down on vertebrates, salamanders, and small lizards.
 It doesn’t have the disjointing jaw of modern snakes, so only what fit through its mouth could be consumed.

 It is the most primitive snake as far as development, but it isn’t the oldest snake to have ever existed.
-That title belongs to Eophis underwoodi, that was alive 167 million years ago.
+That title belongs to Eophis underwoodi, which was alive 167 million years ago.
 It is believed that Coniophis precedens evolved from burrowing lizards.

 The theories now suggest that slithering was the evolutionary goal, not swimming.
 Almost 3,000 snake species alive today probably have their ancient origins, with Coniophis precedens.

 The Najash Rionegrina was around about 95 million years ago, and it was the first land snake with hind legs that’s been discovered.
 Snakes have evolved from aquatic or land lizards that adapted over time to swimming and burrowing by losing their hind legs.

 Before discovering Najash Rionegrina, only aquatic snakes had been discovered with legs.
 Najash Rionegrina was the first land snake to have real legs, and it throws a lot of theories about snake evolution into question.

 Snakes were believed to have come from animals similar to the small, blind, and burrowing snakes that exist today.
 However, the Najash Rionegrina skull suggests that snakes evolved from animals like the Komodo dragon, not tiny blind snakes.